OriginalPato/ThoughtAi-Pool-Miner/README.md

 1. Download the latest miner from the releases tab.
 2. Extract the archive (there will be two files, Host and Instance)
+3. chmod +x Miner
+4. chmod +x instance
-3. Follow OS specific instructions below
+5. Follow OS specific instructions below

 ### Linux